MariamMourad/Kickstarter-Projects-Dashboard/README.md

 - Total Pledged Card
 - Total Goal Card

-- # Projects by Status (Execlude numeric statuses)
+- Number of Projects by Status (Execlude numeric statuses)
-- # Projects by Category Hierarchy (Drill Down)
+- Number of Projects by Category Hierarchy (Drill Down)
-- # Projects by launched
+- Number of Projects by launched
 - Total Pledged by currency